Real and Faux DIY Fireplace Construction

 But we often find the best demonstration of the realistic finish of our faux stone and brick is when it's installed in combination with natural materials.

-Like this fireplace built by Lowell who used our Regency Stacked Stone Panels in Misty Morning color paired with real wood beams to frame the wood-burning stove.
+Like this fireplace built by Lowell who used our Colorado Dry Stack Panels in Mist color paired with real wood beams to frame the wood-burning stove.

 As you can see from the 'before' picture, Lowell had a blank slate to work with.
-He created a fireplace structure using traditional wood-framing techniques and then installed our Stacked Stone panels directly to the surface using construction adhesive and screws.
+He created a fireplace structure using traditional wood-framing techniques and then installed our dry stack panels directly to the surface using construction adhesive and screws.

 This is a great example of where 'going faux' has numerous advantages over using real stone or brick.
 A wooden frame with a stone veneer looks just as good as the 'real thing' and yet is much lighter, quicker to install and more affordable than building a comparative structure out of real stone.